arcavios/scooze/docs/contributing.md

     poetry install
     ```

-3. You're ready to develop!
+4. You're ready to develop!

+    To run

-4. When you have changes you'd like the team to review, please submit a pull request!
+5. When you have changes you'd like the team to review, please submit a pull request!

 ## Report a Bug